luismayta/ansible-role-mysql/docs/releasing.md

 ## Bump a new version

-Make a new version of ansible-role-template in the following steps:
+Make a new version of ansible-role-mysql in the following steps:

 ### Generate version major